 ACC=ABC12345

-# session control endpoints
+# Session endpoints

 SESS_ID_NAME="publicinterface/get_session_id"